 For many years, foam rolling was a technique that was used only by professional athletes, coaches, and therapists.
-Now it is a much more common exercise, used regularly by everyday runners.
+Now it has found its way into the mainstream, and even everyday runners are devotees of “rolling.”

-Because foam rolling can assist a runner in warming up, recovery, and so many other ways, it is worth considering foam rolling, its benefits, some example exercises, and how to use the technique for maximum benefits.
+Because foam rolling can assist a runner in warming up, recovering, and other areas of fitness, it is worth considering.
+Add it to your routine, and you will start to understand its benefits.
+To get you started, here are some example exercises, and tips on how to use a roller for maximum benefits.

 What is foam rolling?